Mohi1038/AertherBot/README.md

 ### Deploying to Render

 Render is a great platform for hosting Discord bots.
-Follow these steps to deploy your AertherBot:
+Follow these steps to deploy your AetherBot:

 1. **Fork/Clone your repository** to GitHub if you haven't already.